BlackNurse: DOS attacks

 Denial of service is typically accomplished by flooding the targeted machine or resource with superfluous requests in an attempt to overload systems and prevent some or all legitimate requests from being fulfilled.

 Commonly, such an attack is done in a distributed manner, where many clients will send requests to a given server.
 The sum of all the client's traffic is often enough to overwhelm the destination and cause the service to go offline or become unavailable.

 Attack

 In the case of the BlackNurse attack, instead of flooding a remote system's internet traffic with superfluous traffic, the attack takes advantage of an imbalance between the resources required to send traffic and the resources required to process it.

 Namely, the BlackNurse attacks uses ICMP with Type 3 Code 3 packets.

 This is a packet that is meant to be sent when a destination's port is unreachable.

-Unlike previous attacks using the ICMP protocol--Smurf Attack, Ping flood, Ping of death--BlackNurse does not flood the destination with traffic.
+Unlike previous attacks using the ICMP protocol--Smurf attack, ping flood, ping of death--BlackNurse does not flood the destination with traffic.
 Instead, the researchers realized that the "Destination Port Unreachable" packet causes high CPU usage in the firewall that processes it.
-Using a relatively small bandwidth of 15-18Mbit/s, an attacker can cause CPU usage to spike in a target firewall, causing that firewall to become unable to process more requests.
+Using a relatively small bandwidth of 15-18 Mbit/s, an attacker can cause CPU usage to spike in a target firewall, causing that firewall to become unable to process more requests.